 My name is Heather Barclay.
 I have over 30 years of business experience, working in the private, public and charitable sectors.
 As a Member of the Institute of Certified Bookkeepers, I hold a Level III Certificate in Bookkeeping and Accounts (passed with merit).
 I am currently studying for a Diploma in Payroll Management, and hope to add this service in the coming months.

 My career has been quite varied, and the path leading into bookkeeping was probably not very orthodox!
 I worked on a dairy farm after leaving school, and studied agriculture at college.
 Alas, my graduation coincided with the introduction of milk quotas, throwing the dairy industry into chaos.
 With farming jobs few and far between, I was lucky to find a role in my local Zoo - first as an Education Officer, and then as a Keeper.
 For five years, I was privileged to have Scotland's only Bactrian Camels in my care, along with many other exotic animals and birds.
 Job satisfaction was high, but I was on the same pay scale as the elephant (peanuts!) so eventually, economic reality set in.

 Time for a change, although still working in conservation.
 I had ten very happy years as a Countryside Ranger, helping people enjoy and learn about the natural environment.
 Education and training have always been a priority for me.
 While working as a Ranger, I undertook management training part time.
-This started innocently enough with supervisory management (so I didn't become a total slave driver with our volunteers), but soon progressed down a slippery slope, leading to a part time Master of Business Administration course (MBA) at Strathclyde University.
+This started innocently enough with supervisory management (so that I didn't become a total slave driver with our volunteers), but soon progressed down a slippery slope, leading to a part time Master of Business Administration course (MBA) at Strathclyde University.